ktye/i/readme.md

   x+3 points to the function operand call will adjust the valence if a derived function has two arguments
 </pre>

+Symbols are interned in the char array at m.k[stab] symbol values are 256+index into this array (which is append only) values < 256 are single char symbols and represent their ascii value the 0 value is the empty symbol

 # Building
 <pre>